kanishkrr/MelanomaApp/README.md

 # MelanomaApp

-used a CNN to differentiate benign vs. malignant moles of Melanoma, one of the most serious types of skin cancer --> achieved 90% accuracy
+used a CNN to differentiate benign vs. malignant moles of Melanoma, one of the most serious types of skin cancer

+was able to achieve 91.6% accuracy on the third attempt (80% first, 86.8% second)

 techniques used: Convolution, Max Pooling, Batch Normalization, and Dropout